Introduction

 Best Self-Published Beer Writing

-This award is for written (not audio/video/photography) work that has been self-published rather than commissioned, including books, blogs, social media posts, website pieces, etc. Blogs and websites will be judged on both the quality of the writing and the design – as both are important in enthusing readers.
-Please DON’T simply send us the url to your blogsite – if you want to win, you should select the two posts you’re most proud of.
+This award is for written (not audio/video/photography) work that has been self-published rather than commissioned, including books, blogs, social media posts, website pieces and similar.
+Blogs and websites will be judged on both the quality of the writing and the design, as both are important in enthusing readers.
+Please DON’T simply send us the URL to your blog site – if you want to win, you should select the post you’re most proud of.

-This award is open to anyone who has never communicated (writing, audio, video, photography, PR, social media, training, marketing, etc.) about beer in a professional capacity.
-Entries for this category can be written, audio or video.
+This award is open to anyone who has never communicated (writing, audio, video, photography, PR, social media, training, marketing, etc.) about beer in a professional capacity, or has been doing so for less than two years.
+Entries for this category can be written, audio, photography or video.
+The best entries show a writer with fresh ideas, beautiful forms of communication and a passion for the topic that competes with the best communication from the other awards.
 No fee is required to enter this category.
-The best entries transcend the lack of budget to become original and insightful pieces that compete with the commissioned category.

 Best Communication about Diversity in Beer